Seann Scott: Acting career

 Scott's most notable television appearance was in the nationally televised NetZero "Candidate Zero" series of commercials starring Rob Heubel aired during the 2004 United States Presidential campaign.
 He appeared in two of the commercials in the series along with two other members of his band "Revlon Red".
 The band also filmed a series of commercials for VH-1 that were not broadcast, but footage from the filming was used for the MythBusters episode "Driving in Heels".
 In the scene the band is portrayed as having "trashed" a hotel room, and gluing items to the walls and ceiling.
 Scott is shown lifting a TV over his head and smashing it on the ground.

-He also acted in the pilot program for the Columbia/Universal TV show entitled "Dear Doughboy", created by Hopwood Depree and directed by Penelope Spheeris which was billed as a reality/mockumentary for the WB network.
+He also acted in the pilot program for a Columbia/Universal TV show titled Dear Doughboy, created by Hopwood Depree and directed by Penelope Spheeris, which was billed as a reality/mockumentary for the WB network.